 Data protection is a competitive asset, and it is worth telling your customers about it.
-When a company is certain that it will do so, it can innovate, renew and expand with confidence in the EU’s digital single market.
+When company has ensured that it is GDPR compliant, it can innovate, renew, and expand with confidence in the EU’s digital single market.
 However, many small and medium-sized enterprises still need more information and support in data protection issues both in Finland and elsewhere in Europe.

-The longer version of the name of the two-year GDPR2DSM project, which started in November 2020, describes the objective: The GDPR opens doors to the Digital Single Market with key online tools for SMEs and support for capitalising on opportunities.
+The longer version of project’s name describes the objective: The GDPR opens doors to the Digital Single Market with key online tools for SMEs and support for capitalising on opportunities.

-The project is coordinated by the Office of the Data Protection Ombudsman, and the project partner is the Finnish Information Society Development Centre (TIEKE).
-The project is funded by the European Union’s Rights, Equality and Citizenship Programme.
+The project was coordinated by the Office of the Data Protection Ombudsman, and the project partner was the Finnish Information Society Development Centre (TIEKE).
+The project was funded by the European Union’s Rights, Equality and Citizenship Programme.